Deafness in your Child

 Hearing Aids

-Once deafness has been confirmed it is recommended that hearing aids are fitted if the loss occurs in both ears.
-It can take a considerable period of time to have the hearing aids adjusted perfectly.
-Your child needs strong and persistent encouragement to use the hearing aids as much as possible.
+Once deafness has been confirmed it is recommended that hearing aids are fitted by the age of 6 months.
+The timing of intervention is critical to achieving language development in line with your child's peers.
+It can take time to have the hearing aids adjusted perfectly.
+Your child needs strong and persistent encouragement and support to use the hearing aids as much as possible.
 Your child's ability to benefit from the hearing aids will be monitored by your audiologist.

-A cochlear implant is an electronic device that is used to transmit sound directly into the inner ear and hearing nerves.
+A cochlear implant is an electronic device that is used to transmit sound directly into the inner ear and hearing nerves (Cochlear implant information) .
 It has an internal part that is buried under the skin of the scalp and is practically invisible.
 There is an outer portion rather like a hearing aid which transmits sound through to the inner device.
-The cochlear implant is of benefit for children with profound hearing loss who do not respond well to the most powerful hearing aids and is also potentially of great value to adults with profound hearing loss.
-The best time to have an implant inserted is within the first two years of life, or as soon as possible following loss of hearing.
-For many profoundly deaf children, a cochlear implant will enable them to participate in the hearing world, to learn to speak and to attend their local school.
+The cochlear implant is of benefit for and recommended for all children with severe /profound hearing loss who are unable to get enough amplification from the most powerful hearing aids.
+These are provided free of charge for eligible NZ residents.

-Alternatively, for those who chose sign communication for their child, early intervention with a specialised therapist is vital.
+For those who chose sign communication for their child, early intervention with a specialised therapist is vital Deaf Aotearoa.

-Advisers on Deaf Children: These are wonderful resource people, funded through the Ministry of Education to assist you with therapy and intervention options.
+NZ Advisors on Deaf and Hearing Impaired Children- Ministry of Education The advisors are wonderful resource people, funded through the Ministry of Education to assist you with therapy and intervention options.
 In smaller centres, they may be also able to help with hearing therapy.
-Advisers on Deaf Children are available through Special Education Service (In the phone book under Specialist Education Services.)
+Advisers on Deaf Children are available through Special Education Service Learning Support

-Other important people intimately involved with the development of speech and language are Speech-Language Therapists, Teachers of the Deaf and Auditory Verbal Therapists.
+Other important people intimately involved with the development of speech and language are Speech-Language Therapists, Teachers of the Deaf and Hearing Re-Habilitation therapists.

 Speech-Language Therapists are based at most primary schools but the availability of speech and language therapy for deaf children is currently very limited in Auckland.
 There are some private speech and language therapists available in the community.